jakepic1/django-djangit/README.md

 ------------
 In your settings file, include ``djangit`` in your INSTALLED_APPS.

 By default, djangit will append the current branch name to each database in your django settings module.
-To ignore certain branches, use the settings variable ``DJANGIT_IGNORE_BRANCH``:
+To ignore certain branches, use the settings variable ``DJANGIT_IGNORE_BRANCHES``:

 ```python
 DJANGIT_IGNORE_BRANCHES = (